nestorbenavidez/venmo-api/README.md

 note: there are some functionalities that I didn't include for lack of time on my part, I did have some issues the first day and play catch the second day, these include:
  * Some testing specs
  * Enable the MoneyTransferService
+ * Add friend items to feed (when is not related to the current user)
  * Creating the Account Model